FailAcademy/learning/adp-vancouver/_slides/week-05/02-collections-accounts.md

 The database will now be accessible through the `db` variable.

-We can even `use` a database that doesn't exist yet, and MongoDB will lazily create it when we insert our first document in there.
+We can even `use` a database that doesn't exist yet, and MongoDB will lazily create it when we insert our first document in a collection in there.

 ---